 Madeleine Campbell, SIG Leader

-Harriet Carter, CLE Conference
+Harriet Carter, Conference

 Zeina Dghaim, SIG Leader